U.S. Route 41: Georgia

 In Georgia, US 41 is paralleled by Interstate 75 all the way from Florida to Tennessee, and I-75 has largely supplanted US 41 as a major highway.

 The first major city in Georgia north of Florida is Valdosta, and the primary US 41 has been rerouted to run along Inner Perimeter Road around Valdosta; there is a business route through Valdosta.
 The highway follows I-75 north of Valdosta from exit 22 to exit 29.

 The highway proceeds through South and Central Georgia cities and towns including Adel, Tifton, Cordele, Unadilla, Perry, Warner Robins, Macon, Barnesville, and Griffin as it approaches the Atlanta metropolitan area.
 The Atlanta Motor Speedway is located on US 19 and US 41 in Hampton, south of Atlanta.
 Tara Boulevard and Metropolitan Parkway carry the highway, along with its co-signed partner US 19, north into the city.
 In Hapeville, just outside Atlanta, the highway serves the northeastern part of Hartsfield–Jackson Atlanta International Airport, passing near the headquarters of Delta Air Lines.

 In Atlanta, Highway 41 was formerly carried on Spring Street near Five Points, but it has long been re-routed via Northside Drive around the downtown area.
 (It was a major truck route.)
-The Mercedes-Benz Stadium, Georgia World Congress Center, and State Farm Arena are located off Northside Drive.
-North of Atlanta, the stretch of Highway 41 between Atlanta and Marietta was the first four-laned highway in Georgia when it was completed in 1938.
-Now, the Northside Parkway and the Cobb Parkway carry US 41 through northern Fulton and Cobb counties.
+Mercedes-Benz Stadium, Georgia World Congress Center, and State Farm Arena are located off Northside Drive.
+North of Atlanta, the stretch of Highway 41 between Atlanta and Marietta was the first four-lane highway in Georgia when it was completed in 1938.
+Now, Northside Parkway and Cobb Parkway carry US 41 through northern Fulton and Cobb counties.
 This thoroughfare is the home of Truist Park, the Big Chicken, Cumberland Mall, the Cobb Galleria, and the Six Flags White Water amusement park.
 US 41 also passes through Marietta, Kennesaw, Acworth, Cartersville, Adairsville, Calhoun, and Dalton en route to Tennessee.